pulumi/pulumi-hugo/themes/default/content/docs/intro/console/projects-and-stacks.md

 - /docs/intro/console/stack-permissions/
 ---

-Projects goup stacks together and are folders containing a Pulumi.yaml file.
+Projects group stacks together and are folders containing a Pulumi.yaml file.
 Stacks are isolated, independently configurable instances of a Pulumi program.
 Projects can have as many stacks as you need.